jpchen/underdash-api/source/index.html.md

 ```
 [&#x24C8;](https://github.com/lodash/lodash/blob/4.17.3/lodash.js#L9653 "View in source") [&#x24C3;](https://www.npmjs.com/package/lodash.partition "See the npm package") [&#x24C9;][1]

-Creates an array of elements split into two groups, the first of which
-contains elements `predicate` returns truthy for, the second of which
-contains elements `predicate` returns falsey for.
+Split array into two arrays: one whose elements all satisfy predicate and one whose elements all do not satisfy predicate.
 The predicate is
 invoked with one argument: *(value)*.

 #### Underscore
+<code>_.partition(array, predicate) </code>

 ### Since
 3.0.0